-Sure, we’ve all heard about flowcharts and “drawing” processes without actually saying we were doing so – if you’ve ever planned ahead on your activities by clearly stating the steps and actions of your processes (it doesn’t even need to have been on a flowchart), congratulations, you’ve mapped a process without realising it.
-Let’s take a step backwards then and start by learning…
+Sure, we’ve all heard about flowcharts and “drawing” processes without actually saying we were doing so – if you’ve ever planned ahead on your activities by clearly stating the steps and actions of your processes (it doesn’t even need to have been on a flowchart), congratulations, you’ve mapped a process without realizing it.
+Let’s take a step backward then and start by learning…

 What is process mapping?